Skip to content

 Then the metric \(g_{\mu\nu}\), i.e. the invariant bilinear form on \(V\) is intertwined by \(\sigma\) to the one \(\epsilon_{ab}\epsilon_{\dota\dotb}\) on \((\half,\half)\), given by

-With this isomorphism, a generic momentum \(P^{\mu}\) can be rewritten into bispinors
+With this isomorphism, a vector \(P^{\mu}\) can be rewritten into bispinors

 and \(\det P = - \signature P^{2}\).